Distributional Inverse Reinforcement Learning: Distributional Inverse Reinforcement Learning Framework

 From Eq.~\ref{eq:distirl_obj}, the objective of the reward function is

 This objective minimizes the violation of FSD, drawing inspiration from the Kolmogorov-Smirnov (K-S) test~\citep{massey1951kolmogorov}.
-To model the reward distribution in a principled manner, we adopt a Bayesian learning framework.
-In particular, we define a likelihood function over the expert demonstrations \(\mathcal{D}\) using the Energy-Based Model (EBM) formulation~\citep{lecun2006tutorial}: \(p(\mathcal{D} | r) \propto \exp\left(-\mathcal{L}_{\text{FSD}}(\pi, r)\right).\) We also introduce a \textit{prior distribution} \(p_0(r)\), which reflects our initial belief before observing any data.
+To model the reward distribution in a principled manner, we treat $\mathcal{L}_{\mathrm{FSD}}(\pi, r)$ as an \emph{energy function} that scores how compatible a proposed reward $r$ is with the expert demonstrations.
+In particular, we define a likelihood function over the expert demonstrations \(\mathcal{D}\) using the Energy-Based Model (EBM) formulation~\citep{lecun2006tutorial}: \(p(\mathcal{D} | r) \propto \exp\left(-\mathcal{L}_{\text{FSD}}(\pi, r)\right),\) so that reward functions that yield small FSD violations are exponentially more likely under the expert data.
+This construction is natural here because FSD does not provide an explicit probabilistic model, but \emph{does} provide a calibrated energy landscape that reflects goodness-of-fit.
+A more detailed discussion can be found in Appendix~\ref{app:fsd-energy}.

+We also introduce a \textit{prior distribution} \(p_0(r)\), which reflects our initial belief before observing any data.
 The goal is to infer the posterior distribution \(p(r | \mathcal{D})\) using Bayes' rule.
-As direct inference under the EBM formulation is generally intractable, we adopt the variational inference framework~\citep{blei2017variational} by introducing a \textit{variational distribution} \(q_\phi(r | s, a)\), parameterized by \(\phi\), to approximate the posterior and optimize the \textit{evidence lower bound (ELBO)}:
+As direct inference under the EBM formulation is generally intractable, we adopt the variational inference framework~\citep{blei2017variational} by introducing a \textit{variational reward distribution} \(q_\phi(r | s, a)\), parameterized by \(\phi\), to approximate the posterior and optimize the \textit{evidence lower bound (ELBO)}: